JustAeris/FileEncrptor/README.md

 - Portable !
 Just extract the content into a folder and run the exe
 - Intelligent system to prevent corrupted files and errors

-ENjoy using it and please report bugs, it's very important :smile:
+Enjoy using it and please report bugs, it's very important :smile: